Lykos153/git-annex-remote-gdrive/README.md

 # git-annex gdrive special remote

-__Still testing, use with care__

-This wrapper around [gdrive](https://github.com/prasmussen/gdrive) based on [git-annex-remote-rclone](https://github.com/DanielDent/git-annex-remote-rclone) by Daniel Dent aims to add direct support for Google Drive to bypass some very annoying speed issues I was having with Google Drive via rclone.
+This wrapper around [gdrive](https://github.com/prasmussen/gdrive) based on [git-annex-remote-rclone](https://github.com/DanielDent/git-annex-remote-rclone) aims to add direct support for Google Drive to git-annex.
+I forked it in order to bypass some very annoying performance issues I was having with Google Drive via rclone.

+__Stability note:__
+This has been forked from a quite stable application and been tested a lot during the last month. _Although it should be reliable, please for the time being keep additional copies of all data you do not want to lose._ A [numcopies](https://git-annex.branchable.com/git-annex-numcopies/) value greater than 1 is a good idea anyway.

 ## Requirements
 The current version of git-annex-remote-gdrive has been tested with gdrive version 2.1.0.
 Gdrive may change its output in the future, so updates to this software may be required for compatibility.

-To simplify maintenace, when I make updates to git-annex-remote-gdrive, I test only against the current stable version of gdrive.
-While I am not currently explicitly dropping support for older versions, I am also not performing additional integration tests with older gdrive versions.
+To simplify maintenance, when I make updates to git-annex-remote-gdrive, I test only against the current stable version of gdrive.
+While I am not currently explicitly dropping support for older versions, I am neither performing additional integration tests with older gdrive versions.

 ## Installation